-Major Core - II History of India from 712 A.D. to 1526 A.D
+Major Core - II History of India from 712 A.D. to 1526 A.

-CO.NO Upon completion of this course, students will be PSOs CL able to addressed CO - 1 Recall the effects of Arab conquest in India PSO - 1 R CO-2 Describe the various Delhi Sultans and their activities PSO - 1 Un in India CO - 3 Analyze the causes for the decline of Delhi Sultanate PSO - 1 An CO - 4 Evaluate the administrative system of the Vijayanagar PSO - 1 Ev empire CO - 5 Construct an understanding about the Muslim PSO - 1 С kingdom of South India
+CO.NO Upon completion of this course, students will be able PSOs CL to addressed CO - 1 Recall the effects of Arab conquest in India PSO - 1 R CO - 2 Describe the various Delhi Sultans and their activities in PSO - 1 Un India CO - 3 Analyze the causes for the decline of Delhi Sultanate PSO - 1 An CO - 4 Evaluate the administrative system of the Vijayanagar PSO-1 Ev empire CO - 5 Construct an understanding about the Muslim kingdom PSO - 1 С of South India